ess-dmsc-dram/documents/investigations/MultiDimensionalInvestigation/distributed_data_structures/general.md

-# Data structures which might lend them selves to the problem
+# Other data structures which might lend them selves to the problem

 ### To Look at